-The call will close on Je-S at 4pm on 15th December 2020 and it will not be possible to submit to the call after this time.
+The call will close on Je-S at 4pm on 26th April 2022 and it will not be possible to submit to the call after this time.
 Applicants should leave enough time for their proposal to pass through their organisation's Je-S submission route before this date.
-Any proposal that is incomplete or does not meet the eligibility criteria or submission rules outlined in this Announcement of Opportunity, will be rejected and will not be considered.
+Any proposal that is incomplete or does not meet the eligibility criteria or submission rules outlined in this application guidance document, will be rejected and will not be considered.

 All attachments submitted through the Je-S system, with the exception of letters of support, must be completed in single-spaced typescript of minimum font size 11 point (Arial or other sans serif typeface of equivalent size to Arial 11), with margins of at least 2cm.
 Please note that Arial narrow, Calibri and Times New Roman are not allowable font types and any proposal which has used either of these font types within their submission will be rejected.
 References and footnotes should also be at least 11 point font and should be in the same font type as the rest of the document.
 Headers and footers should not be used for references or information relating to the project case.

-Embedded diagrams or pictures or numerical formulae may contain text that is smaller than 11 point but applicants should ensure that the font is legible.
+Embedded diagrams or pictures or numerical formulae may contain text that is smaller than 11 point, but applicants should ensure that the font is legible.
 Text in tables and figure labels not within embedded diagrams should be at least 11 point.
-If applicants are not able to use Arial font and are unsure whether the font type they plan to use will meet the NERC guidelines, then they should contact the NERC Grants Team at researchgrants@nerc.ukri.org before submitting their proposal for confirmation whether or not the font type they plan to use is acceptable.
 Applicants referring to websites should note that referees will not use them.